wermos/blog/_posts/2022-09-15-naruto-detail.md

 # Summoning Jutsu

-An important class of jutsus in the show are the _Summoning Jutsu_.
-As you may recall, these are jutsus used to summon animals, usually for fighting purposes.
+An important class of jutsu in the show are the _Summoning Jutsu_.
+As you may recall, these are jutsu used to summon animals, usually for fighting purposes.

 ## An Aside: Uses of Summoned Animals